Our BlogThe Psychology of EV Charging: What EV Drivers Want at a Charging Station

 EV drivers prefer charging stations in locations that fit their daily life and travel routes.
 Multiple surveys show that drivers overwhelmingly favor chargers at amenity-rich destinations.
 For DC fast charging, 74% of drivers want chargers at highway rest stops, 71% at shopping malls, 65% in parking garages, and 59% at restaurants.
 These are places where people naturally spend time while their car fuels up.

 Co-locating chargers with grocery stores, cafes, or malls dramatically boosts usage.
-One study found charging events rose 2.7–5.2× near dining and grocery outlets.
+One study from Next10 found charging events rose 2.7–5.2× near dining and grocery outlets.
 Workplace charging is also highly valued: roughly a quarter of EV drivers use workplace chargers daily, and another quarter weekly.
 In essence, drivers want chargers where they already are, at home, at work, or on frequent travel routes.

 Amenities & Comfort